Wiktor Rorot

 I’m also a member of the organizing team for the School of Ideas in Neuroscience, a unique summer school that aims to explore the role of theory in neuroscientific research.

-Previously I’ve worked on a project aiming at modeling (egocentric) space perception & representation, supervised by Paweł Gładziejewski, PhD (Nicolas Copernicus University) and financed by Polish Ministry of Education and Science.
+Previously I’ve been working on predictive processing and the active inference framework, focuing on modeling (egocentric) space perception & representation.
+This work was supervised by Paweł Gładziejewski, PhD (Nicolas Copernicus University) and financed by a “Diamond Grant” I received from the Polish Ministry of Education and Science.

 In case of any questions don’t hesitate to shoot me an e-mail or check out my social profiles linked in the footer, where you can find updates of my projects.